Galați: 19th century

-Massacre of 1821
+Greek Revolution

-In the Greek–Turkish war of 1821, Ottoman subjects were killed in Galați (and in other towns).
-This was the result of a series of rebellions by members of the port workers' association and city clerks.
+As the Greek Revolution begun in the region, specifically in Iași, Galați was also a significant core of the revolutionary organization Filiki Eteria and led by Vasilios Karavias there were conflicts against the Ottomans in 1821.

 Growth through trade

 Despite the wars and unrest, Galați developed based on trade (especially grain exports).
 In 1805, France and England established vice-consulates.
 In 1832, the School of the Holy Archangels Michael and Gabriel is founded.
 Two years later, in 1834, Austrian ships were having scheduled arrivals and in 1837, Galați was declared a free port (this was revoked in 1882).
 In 1850, James Buchanan, the U.S. president, sent a vice-consul to Galați and the U.S. opened a consulate in 1858.
 Galați was also a trading port for German lands.
 When the Crimean War (1854–1856) finished, Galați became a seat of the Danube European Commission.
 In 1869, the Mihai Eminescu municipal park opened and by 1870, factories were opening.
 By, 1908 they numbered 41.
 On 13 September 1872, the King Charles I railway station and northern city rail tunnel opened.
 The River station opened shortly after on 24 September 1880.
 In 1889, the V. A. Urechia library opened.